medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 # Quickstart using Docker

 In this document, you will learn how to make a container of Medusa's app on Docker.
-Docker is an open-source platform for building, deploying, and managing containerized applications.
+Docker is an open source platform for building, deploying, and managing containerized applications.

 ## Prerequisites